swellstores/swell-js-docs/content/en/subscriptions.md

 ---
 title: Subscriptions
-description: "Fetch and manage subscriptions associated with the logged in customer's account."
+description: "Retrieve and manage subscriptions associated with the logged in customer's account."
 position: 10
 category: Methods
 ---

-Fetch and manage subscriptions associated with the logged in customer's account.
+Manage subscriptions associated with the [logged in](/account) customer's account.

-## Fetching subscription data

 ### List subscriptions